confluentinc/CCloud-Serverless-Integration/README.md

 ### Clean Up

-Since both the Confluent Cloud and AWS resources cost money, it's important to fully remove all compents in both cloud environments.
+Since both the Confluent Cloud, AWS and Azure resources cost money, it's important to fully remove all components in the cloud environments.

 #### Remove up all AWS resources
 To remove all the AWS components you'll run the [aws-delete-all.sh](aws-cli/aws-delete-all.sh) script.
 1. Run this commands to clean up the AWS components
     ```shell
      (cd aws-cli && ./aws-delete-all.sh)
+    ```

+#### Remove up all Azure resources
+To remove all the Azure components you'll run the [azure-delete-all.sh](azure-cli/azure-delete-all.sh) script.
+This script will also prompt you with a menu, simply select the same option when creating the Azure Function.
+1. Run this commands to clean up the Azure components
+    ```shell
+     (cd azure-cli && ./azure-delete-all.sh)
     ```

 #### Remove up all Confluent Cloud resources
 To remove the Confluent Cloud components do the following:
 1. **_Open a new terminal window_** and go to the root directory of the repository